etalli/136_MacroPad_XIAO-RP2040/README.md

 ### Accessibility Extention

-Here is an example to add an extra push switch.
-You can just push the button when you are just relaxed...
+Here is an example of adding an extra push switch.
+You can just press the button when you are relaxed...if you do something else, you can unmute it right away, for example.

 ![picture 3](images/53234d831fb51f981f9c9425dec892a81a70c7a191426a847a1597f1092bcaed.png)